 Sponsored post by Markel Event Insurance

 As COVID-19 cases rise again in many areas of the US, states are slowing their plans to open their economies, and some are even reversing their strategies, instituting new restrictions to try to curb new spikes.
+It’s should come as no surprise that since people are spending more times indoors that they are finding ways to entertain themselves.
+Since we are no longer allowed to go out to the pub or cinemas, then watching films and tv shows is the next call of action for people.
+There are a lot of tv shows out there thankfully (you can find out more information about these tv shows here).
+This year might not have gone as planned for people, but they are making it work, and are trying to be as positive as they can.
 The reality is no one knows how long our society will have to live with the COVID-19 pandemic with numbers changing every week.

 When it comes to getting engaged and planning weddings, that creates a very different set of expectations (or lack thereof) and issues to anticipate: